rach/rach.github.io/_posts/2015-07-11-git-subtree-to-create-a-branch-from-subfolder.md

 ---
-title:  "Using Git Subtree to create branches from a directory"
+title:  "Git Subtree to create branches from subfolder"
 date:   2015-07-11
 description: It's sometimes usefull to have an asymetric branch which is represent an output folder
 share: true